destinydiver/data-warehouse-project/README.md

 ---

 ### 4. Execute script:  `data-warehouse-project/scrpts/bronze/ddl_bronze.sql`.
-This will create and set up the bronze table.
+This will create and set up the bronze tables.

 ---